 1. Set the Right Pace with Good Study Room Design

-Pick a chair that’s ergonomic, meaning that it’s built to support good posture while sitting down for long periods of time.
+Pick a chair that’s ergonomic, meaning it’s built to support good posture when your child’s sitting down for long periods of time.
 An adjustable chair is a good choice.
 One with good back support and a headrest is even better.

 3. Light It Up